tommyamm/english/README.md

 The installer will:
 - ✅ Check for Python 3 and pip3.
 If pip3 is not found, it will attempt to install it.
 - 📦 Install necessary Python dependencies listed in `requirements.txt`.
-- 🔗 Create a symlink to the `main.py` script in `/usr/local/bin`.
+- 🔗 Create a symlink to the `main.py` in `/usr/local/bin`.

-After installation, please run `source ~/.bashrc` or restart your terminal to apply the new alias. 🎉
+After installation, run `eng` to view the help message. 🎉

 ## 🗑️ Uninstallation

-To uninstall the application, navigate to the project's root directory and run the `uninstall.sh` script:
+To uninstall the application, navigate to the project's root directory and run the `uninstall.sh`:

 ```bash
 cd /path/to/english